Trauma and Covid-19

 Children and Young People

-1.5 million children and young people in England will need support for depression, anxiety and post-traumatic stress disorders
+1.5 million children and young people in England needed support for depression, anxiety and post-traumatic stress disorders

 Analysis conducted by the Centre for Mental Health